qadenz/qadenz.github.io/pages/docs.md

 The `AutomatedWebTest` is the base class for all test classes in a Qadenz-powered test project.
 This class is responsible for gathering parameter values from the TestNG Suite XML file, configuring and starting a `WebDriver` instance on a Selenium Grid for each test method, stopping the `WebDriver` after each test, and invoking the reporters after the Suite has completed.

-While classes the hold `@Test` methods must inherit from this class, an intermediate class may be inserted into the inheritence hierarchy to allow for project-specific configurations to be performed during the setup or teardown phases of the execution cycle.
+While classes the hold `@Test` methods must inherit from this class, an intermediate class may be inserted into the inheritance hierarchy to allow for project-specific configurations to be performed during the setup or tear-down phases of the execution cycle.
 For example, a project may require that certain data items be in place as preconditions for tests, or other custom testing components would have to be started.
 These tasks would be well suited to be kept on a class that extends `AutomatedWebTest`, and is then extended by test classes.

 ### The Execution Cycle